 - 1. Present the units or virtual disks to the storage system. - 2.
-Run ioscan to add and attach the new storage. - 3.
-Run insf to install and assign device files.
+Run ioscan to add and attach the new storage. - Run insf to install and assign device files.

-The spmgr add command is not required to be used for adding new storage.
+The spmgr add command is not required for adding new storage.